EragonJ/Kaku/README.md

 ![Latest Screenshot](http://i.imgur.com/9nrYuB9.jpg)

+# How to develop

+Please check our [wiki](https://github.com/EragonJ/Kaku/wiki) here for more information.

 # Support this project

 Hi all, if you think this open source project does help you, please do support me if you can.
 With your help, I'll keep updating this project and adding more features as my dedicated side project :) :beers: :beers: